 I’d had intuitive readings in the past like “this lifetime you want to experience your power as a woman”.
 Ok, so that’s helpful-ISH.
 But I smiled to myself as I looked at the circumstances of my life.
 All this drive, all this desire for big things, life not working out as I was expecting it and time was a ticking, what was I supposed to do?

 I couldn’t quit.
 “Not an option” were always the words I heard.
 No guru had the answers.
-Shit.
+Sh*t.
 I thought, I have been left with no choice.
-I am literally going to have to create this life for myself or die trying.
-So I got quiet, I learnt to listen deeply and began to create and embody MY soul’s path to end the road to my suffering.
+I am literally going to have to create this life for myself.
+So I got quiet, I learned to listen deeply and began to create and embody MY soul’s path to end the road to my suffering.
 And I realised.
 This is the lifetime to make my impact.
 As an empowered woman.
 With no knight on a white horse to save me.

 4. My head leads me down a life path that feels empty